Leica M10 vs Panasonic ZS200

-Both the M10 and the ZS200 are recent models that are part of the current product line-up.
-The M10 replaced the earlier Leica M Typ 262, while the ZS200 followed on from the Panasonic ZS100.
+The ZS200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the M10 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the M10 was succeeded by the Leica M11.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what is the bottom line?
 Is the Leica M10 better than the Panasonic ZS200 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Leica M10 (Typ 3656):

 - More detail: Offers more megapixels (23.8 vs 20MP) with a 9% higher linear resolution.